The dynamics and prethermalization of one dimensional quantum systems probed through the full distributions of quantum noise: Introduction

-Probabilistic character of Schr\"odinger wavefunctions manifests itself most directly in quantum noise.
-In many-body systems, shot-to-shot variations of experimental observables contain rich information about underlying quantum states.
-Measurements of quantum noise played crucial role in establishing nonclassical states of photons in quantum optics\cite{Aspect1982}, demonstrating quantum correlations and entanglement in electron interferometers\cite{Kindermann2007}, and verifying fractional charge of quasi-particles in quantum Hall systems\cite{Saminadayar1997,De-Picciotto1997,Dolev2008}.
-In atomic physics so far, noise experiments focused on systems in equilibrium.
-Recent work includes analysis of counting statistics in atom lasers\cite{Ottl2005}, establishing Hanbury-Brown-Twiss effect for both bosons and fermions\cite{Aspect2008}, analysis of quantum states in optical lattices\cite{Hadzibabic2004, Spielman2007,Guarrera2008,Folling2005,Rom2006}, observation of momentum correlations in Fermi gases with pairing\cite{Greiner2005} and investigation of thermal and quantum fluctuations in one and two dimensional condensates\cite{Hofferberth2008,Chabanov2001,Richard2003,Imambekov2009,Imambekov2008a, Hadzibabic2006,Manz2010, Betz2011}.
 In this paper we demonstrate that analysis of quantum noise should also be a powerful tool for analyzing non-equilibrium dynamics of strongly correlated systems.
-Here we study the two equivalent dynamical phenomena; one given by the interaction induced decoherence dynamics in Ramsey type interferometer sequences for two component Bose mixtures in one dimension\cite{Widera2008}, and another given by the evolution of interference patterns of two one dimensional condensate created through the splitting of a single condensate\cite{Hofferberth2007}.
+Here we study the two equivalent dynamical phenomena; one given by the interaction induced decoherence dynamics in Ramsey type interferometer sequences for two component Bose mixtures in one dimension\cite{Widera2008}, and another given by the evolution of interference patterns of two one dimensional condensate created through the splitting of a single condensate\cite{Hofferberth2007, Gring2011}.
 We obtain a complete time evolution of the full distribution function of the amplitude of Ramsey fringes or interference patterns.
 In the case of Ramsey fringes, the average amplitude of Ramsey fringes measures only the average value of the transverse spin component.
 On the other hand, full distribution functions are determined by higher order correlation functions of the spins.
-Hence full distribution functions contain considerably more information about the time evolution of the system\cite{Imambekov2007a,Polkovnikov2006,Lamacraft2008} and provide a powerful probe for the nature of the quantum dynamics under study.
+Hence full distribution functions contain considerably more information about the time evolution of the system\cite{Imambekov2007a,Polkovnikov2006,Lamacraft2008,Gring2011} and provide a powerful probe for the nature of the quantum dynamics under study.
 In particular, we use the simple expressions of full distribution functions to demonstrate the phenomena of "prethermalization" in these one dimensional systems, where observables in non-equilibrium long-time transient states become indistinguishable from those in thermal equilibrium states.